Svvord/MUSK/README.md

 pip install -r requirements.txt
 ```

+## Hardware Requirements

+The pretraining code has been tested on 64 NVIDIA V100 GPUs with 32 GB memory.
+The evaluation code has been tested on an NVIDIA GTX A6000 GPU with 48 GB memory.

 ## Basic Usage: MUSK as a Vision-Language Encoder

 Please refer to `./musk/demo.ipynb` for a demonstration.